missjte/berkson.github.io/post/2014-08-20-Submissive-and-Stupid.md

 I don't have a *bad life*, but I feel like I'm a *bad person*.

 I'm not the person I *want to be*, but I'm with the person I *was meant to be with*.
-She is my everything.
+She is my everything, and I want to live my life in service to her.

 Honestly... **I just want to be her good boy.**